dmenezesgabriel/docker-localstack-hello/docs/aws-billing.md

 - Pay less to use more.
 - Pay even less when you reserve.

+## Description

+AWS Billing and Cost Management is the service that you use to pay your AWS bill, monitor your usage, and analyze and control your costs.

 ## CAPEX & OPEX

 - Capital Expenditure (CAPEX): Upfront payment to buy a physical server, and then pay for maintenance.
 Ex: reserved instances.